 Experienced Texas Criminal Defense Team

 If you have been charged with a violent crime, it can be challenging to know where to start.
 In many of these cases, law enforcement and prosecutors will do their best to obtain a conviction.
 Against those odds, it can feel discouraging and even hopeless.
 It is important to remember that you are innocent until proven guilty in these moments.
 No matter what any other party may believe in these proceedings, your rights and interests are important and protected under the law.
-To safeguard your rights in these proceedings, you must hire an experienced criminal defense attorney.
+To safeguard your rights in these proceedings, you must hire an experienced Criminal defense attorney in Fort Worth.
 An experienced criminal defense attorney understands the tactics used by law enforcement and prosecutors to obtain convictions and diminish your rights.
-The Hampton Law Firm professionals have extensive experience representing clients in their criminal cases and are ready to represent you.
+The Hampton Criminal Defense Attorneys, PLLC professionals have extensive experience representing clients in their criminal cases and are ready to represent you.
 To learn more or schedule your free initial case consultation, call us at (817) 826-9885 or visit our website today.

 Pandemic Crimes Study